 The Company's agro-industrial products segment operates three divisions, which engage in hog and poultry farming (Robina Farms or "RF"), the manufacture and distribution of animal feeds, glucose and soya products (Universal Corn Products or "UCP"), and the production and distribution of animal health products (Robichem).
-This segment contributed approximately 10.4% of sale of goods and services in fiscal 2012.
+This segment contributed approximately 9.1% of sale of goods and services in fiscal 2013.

-The Company's commodity food products segment engages in sugar milling and refining through its Sugar divisions: URSUMCO, CARSUMCO, SONEDCO and PASSI and flour milling and pasta manufacturing through URC Flour division.
-In fiscal 2012, the segment contributed approximately 10.6% of aggregate sale of goods and services.
+The Company's commodity food products segment engages in sugar milling and refining through its Sugar divisions: URSUMCO, CARSUMCO, SONEDCO, PASSI and Tolong and flour milling and pasta manufacturing through URC Flour division.
+In 2012, the Company has finalized the acquisition of sugar mill located in Negros Oriental (formerly known as Tolong sugar mill) from Herminio Teves & Co., Inc. (HTCI) to further expand its sugar milling business.
+In fiscal 2013, the segment contributed approximately 10.1% of aggregate sale of goods and services.